thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-testing.md

 It takes some time for the Fire TV home screen to refresh and pick up the recommendations.
 After streaming content from the apps, wait about 5 minutes.
 Then navigate around a bit -- go from the home screen to **Settings**, wait a few seconds, then go back to **Settings**.

 Soon you will see a new row appear on the home screen called "Recommendation Testing Row."
 This row will appear below Netflix or HBO Go rows, if you have the Netflix or HBO Go apps.
-(Otherwise it appears directly below "Featured Apps & Games" row.)
+(Otherwise, it appears directly below the "Featured Apps & Games" row.)

 {% include image.html file="firetv/getting_started/images/recommendationrowappears" type="png" %}